 Instructions

-- Add all the crumble topping ingredients to a mini food processor and pulse until everything is well combined and sunflower seeds are mostly ground up.
+- Prepare the crumble topping.
+Add all the crumble topping ingredients to a mini food processor and pulse until everything is well combined and the sunflower seeds are mostly ground up.
 I prefer a finer texture so I usually pulse a few extra times to achieve that.

 Notes

-*Cook for 20 minutes if your sweet potatoes are large and if there are less of them and 15 minutes if they are small and there are more of them.
-If they are a bit overcooked that is fine, it just might get a bit messy as you peel off the skin but it shouldn't be too bad.
-If they are undercooked, return them to the Instant Pot for another couple minutes.
+Adjust the cooking time for the sweet potatoes based on their size.
+Cook them slightly longer if large and slightly shorter if small.
+If they are a bit overcooked that is fine, it just might get a bit messy as you peel off the skin but it shouldn't affect the dish.
+If they are undercooked, return them to the oven or Instant Pot for another couple minutes.
 You definitely don't want them undercooked or the casserole will not be smooth.

 - Prep Time: 10 mins